maxime-michel/angular-quiz-app/README.md

 #### Watch Changes

-To make it easier and, most important, faster to compile changes use the watch task.
-It will perform only tasks to provide files, the dev-server needs processed (like compiling to JavaScript and CSS).
+During development make use of the watch task, which does not need to compile the entire app on each change.
+The application will be transpiled on demand in the browser.

 ```sh
 $ gulp watch